liquity/V2-gov/README.md

 The owner of an upgradeable Initiative could arbitrarily change its logic, and thus change the destination of funds to one different from that which was voted for by Users.

-### Vetoed Initiatives and Initiatives that receive votes that are below the treshold cause a loss of emissions to the voted initiatives
+### Vetoed Initiatives and Initiatives that receive votes that are below the threshold cause a loss of emissions to the voted initiatives

 Because the system spits rewards in proportion to: `valid_votes / total_votes`, then by definition, Initiatives that Increase the  total_votes without receiving any rewards are "stealing" the rewards from other initiatives.
 The rewards will be re-queued in the next epoch.